Newry, Mourne and Down District Rate for 2022/2023

-What does this mean for Ratepayers in Newry, Mourne & Down?
+What does this mean for Ratepayers in Newry, Mourne and Down?

-The Rates that you pay every year are made-up of the District Rate (which is agreed by the Council) and the Regional Rate (which is agreed by the Northern Ireland Executive).
-This money, along with the block grant that the Northern Ireland Executive receives from Westminster, is used to pay for public services.
-There are also differences in the Rates set for households and those set for businesses.
-These are known respectively as the Domestic and Non-Domestic Rates.
-Further information on this difference is provided below.
+The rates that residents of the district pay are made-up of the District Rate (which is agreed by the Council) and the Regional Rate (which is agreed by the Northern Ireland Executive).
+This money, along with the block grant that Northern Ireland receives from Westminster, is used to pay for public services.
+Two sets of rates have been agreed as part of the District Rate: the Domestic Rate (for householders) and the Non-Domestic Rate (for businesses).

 1. Domestic Rate